 Final thoughts on getting from Athens airport to the Acropolis

 I have made this journey countless times since then.
-If you need assistance with planning a trip to Greece, feel free to reach out and I’ll get back to you ASAP.
+If you need assistance with planning a trip to Greece, feel free to reach out, leave a comment, and I’ll get back to you ASAP.

 You might also find it useful to join my Facebook group All Greek to Me which helps expats and travellers plan their adventures around Greece.